arctangent4/getty_scraping/README.md

-# getty_scraper
+# getty_scraping
 An adaptable Getty images and videos scraper using Selenium and Chrome Webdriver.
 Can scrape from searches or boards.

 NOTE: This is just an illustrative example.
 Use at your own discretion and follow all relevant laws.

 ## Installation:
-Download files or use git clone https://github.com/arctangent4/light_getty.git
+Download files or use git clone https://github.com/arctangent4/getty_scraping.git

->cd light_getty
+>cd getty_scraping

 >python -m venv virt